 Matt was lucky enough to start programming in the mid 1980s when his dad brought home a BBC Micro from work.

 He's been making a living as a programmer since the late 1990s, and started trying to sneak agile practices into his work ever since he discovered the C2 Wiki in 2001.
-He was once fired for doing test-driven development, because he was “going too slow”.
+He was once fired for doing Test-Driven Development (TDD), because he was “going too slow”.

-In 2008 he joined the fledgling Cucumber open source project, and in 2011 the first edition of The Cucumber Book, co-written with Aslak Hellesøy, the creator of Cucumber.
+In 2008 he joined the fledgling Cucumber open source project, and in 2011 the first edition of The Cucumber Book was published, co-written with Aslak Hellesøy, the creator of Cucumber.

-In 2013 he founded Cucumber Limited together with Aslak and Julien Biezmans.
+In 2013 Matt co-founded Cucumber Limited together with Aslak and Julien Biezmans.
 They grew this consulting and training business to around $1.5m turnover, training thousands of people around the world in Cucumber and Behaviour-Driven Development (BDD), adding Seb Rose and Steve Tooke then Dr. Sal Freudenberg as partners.
-Matt acted as the company’s CEO for most of it’s life, handing over to Sal in the autumn of 2018.

 Matt developed the practice of Example Mapping whilst training a team in St. Louis, Missouri.